meltano/meltano/docs/src/docs/project.md

 Once you have this interface, you can define the level of abstraction to implement.
-With Meltano, we aim to be the system that enables easy configuration and management of many different `plugins` which can be swapped in and out depending on the use case.
+With Meltano, we aim to be the system that enables easy configuration and management of many different [`plugins`](/docs/plugins.html) which can be swapped in and out depending on the use case.

 ## `meltano.yml` project file

-A Meltano project will always contain a project file named `meltano.yml`.
+An [initialized](/docs/getting-started.html#create-your-meltano-project) Meltano project will always contain a project file named `meltano.yml`.
 This contains your project configuration and tells Meltano that a particular directory is a Meltano project.

+This is a key part of the Meltano experience and the majority of interaction with a Meltano project will be either with the command line or with this file.
+Indeed, many of the CLI commands are methods of editing and updating the `meltano.yml` file.

+For more detailed information on the `meltano.yml` file, review the [Project Structure](/docs/project-structure.html#meltano-yml-project-file) Guide.